JFajardoRojas/jfajardorojas.github.io/README.md

 My primary research interests lie in the field of Computational Materials Sciences.
 I am particularly interested in using computational modeling and simulation techniques to study the properties and behavior of materials at the atomic scale.
 Some specific areas of focus include:

-- Molecular dynamics simulations
 - Machine Learning
-- Materials design and discovery
+- Rational design of Materials (currently focused on MOFs)
 - Surface Phenomena

 ## News